 Our business is to provide international marine drybulk transportation services by operating vessels in the drybulk sector of the shipping industry.
-As of February 25, 2012 our fleet consisted of 20 drybulk vessels, and we had newbuild contracts for an additional nine vessels with an aggregate capacity of 2,709,600 dwt.
-We deploy our vessels on a mix of period time and spot charters according to our assessment of market conditions, adjusting the mix of these charters to take advantage of the relatively stable cash flow and high utilization rates associated with period time charters, or to profit from attractive spot charter rates during periods of strong charter market conditions, or to maintain employment flexibility that the spot market offers during periods of weak time charter market conditions.
-As of February 25, 2012, 15 out of 20 vessels in our fleet were employed on period time charters.
-We believe our customers, some of which have been chartering our vessels or vessels of our predecessor for over 22 years, enter into period time and spot charters with us because of the quality of our young and modern vessels and our record of safe and efficient operations.
+As of February 15, 2013 our fleet consisted of 25 drybulk vessels, and we had contracts for an additional six newbuild vessels and one secondhand vessel with an aggregate capacity of 2,943,300 dwt.
+We deploy our vessels on a mix of period time and spot time charters according to our assessment of market conditions, adjusting the mix of these charters to take advantage of the relatively stable cash flow and high utilization rates associated with period time charters, or to profit from attractive spot time charter rates during periods of strong charter market conditions, or to maintain employment flexibility that the spot market offers during periods of weak time charter market conditions.
+As of February 15, 2013, 17 out of 25 vessels in our fleet were employed on period time charters and the remainder on spot time charters.
+We believe our customers, some of which have been chartering our vessels for over 23 years, enter into period time and spot time charters with us because of the quality of our young and modern vessels and our record of safe and efficient operations.

-The average number of vessels in our fleet for the years ended December 31, 2009, 2010 and 2011 was 13.2, 14.6 and 16.4 respectively.
+The average number of vessels in our fleet for the years ended December 31, 2010, 2011 and 2012 was 14.6, 16.4 and 21.1 respectively.

-After delivery of our contracted newbuilds, our drybulk fleet will consist of 29 vessels and will have an aggregate carrying capacity of 2,709,600 dwt, assuming we do not acquire any additional vessels or dispose of any of our vessels.
+After delivery of our contracted newbuilds and secondhand vessel, our drybulk fleet will consist of 32 vessels and will have an aggregate carrying capacity of 2,943,300 dwt, assuming we do not acquire any additional vessels or dispose of any of our vessels.